waynewu6250/My-Sample-Projects/4.CV/Cell_Counting/README.md

 # Bacterial Counting

 The repository includes pipeline for counting bacteria and the code for training counting applications.
-(Keras + Tensorflow)
+(Pytorch implementation)

 ## 1. Annotation